deutschkihun/MovieApp-MERN-stack/README.md

 7. compile this project in your terminal with "npm run dev", it can compile backend and frontend together !!

 ## you can get your api key after you sign up this web page "https://www.themoviedb.org/"

-## because we'll use api key from this web page to load a movie information
+The reason why we need to sign up posted link is that we'll use api key from this web page to load a movie information

+Sample screenshot of this application